fanzy-code/unm_raystation/README.md

 # unm_raystation

 ## Introduction
-Repository of in development and production ready scripts for RayStation Treatment Planning System.
+Repository of in development and production ready scripts for RayStation Treatment Planning System used at University of New Mexico Cancer Center.

 ## Installation of Scripts

-Placeholder
+See script specific docstring on installation and usage.

-## Installation of development environment
+## Installation of Local Development Environment

+Included pyproject.toml used with Poetry package manager can create a 1:1 virtual environment of RayStation Python scripting environment with appropriate dependencies on a local computer.

+Software versions (2/3/2023):
-Valid for RayStation 11B-SP2:
+RayStation 11B-SP2
+Python 3.8.7

+On a local computer:
-Install Python 3.8.7
+Install approriate Python
 Intall Poetry
-Install included toml with Poetry to create a virtual environment to mimic the clinical environment.
+Run 'poetry install'
-Production dependencies require a separate install within the clinical production environment.
+Note: Production dependencies require a separate install within the clinical production environment.